bjornalm/minerva-ui/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Welcome to the Minerva UI repo.
+This project was built with react.js to create reusable components that render shapes and graphic primitives on a SVG surface.

 ## Getting started with Development